BMike84/LightBnB/README.md

 * Install dependencies using the npm install command
 * Npm run local
 * http://localhost:3000/ in browser
+* To check for a already created user tristanjacobs@gmail.com and password is password

 ## Dependencies
 * Express